 The Motors Are Silent

 Speed is 1.5” per second.
 Sitting to standing takes about 10 seconds.
 Not blazing fast, but fast enough that you won’t skip adjustments out of laziness.
+Some desks at this price hit 1.0”/sec — those feel noticeably sluggish.
+The E7 Pro hits the sweet spot.

 What’s Actually Annoying

 The control panel feels cheap.
 The buttons are mushy, and the display is dim.
 It works fine, but it feels like they saved $3 on components.
 At this price point, I’d expect something closer to Uplift’s keypad.
+The USB-A charging port built into the controller is a nice touch, though.

 Frame Only vs. With Desktop

-FlexiSpot sells the E7 Pro frame-only for around $479 on sale.
-Add their 60x30” desktop and you’re at $650+.
+FlexiSpot sells the E7 Pro in a few configurations.
+The frame-only starts around $479 on sale.
+The full desk with their 55x28” desktop runs about $599.

 vs. the Uplift V2